sinabaghal/sinabaghal.github.io/_pages/pasur.md

 ---

 This repository is dedicated to the paper [*Solving Pasur Using GPU-Accelerated Counterfactual Regret Minimization*](https://arxiv.org/abs/2508.06559).
+You can find the code for this project [**here**](https://github.com/sinabaghal/pasur).

 <p align="center">
 <img src="https://sinabaghal.github.io/images/GT.png" width="80%" height="100%">